 - You can physically see the sighs of relief when you use your medical Spanish with patients to establish a positive rapport and understand their situation.

-We regularly publish free downloads or sample lesson so that you can study Spanish for healthcare on your own.
+We regularly publish free downloads or sample lesson so that you can learn Spanish for healthcare on your own.
 A lot of the emphasis is on proper vocabulary with these learning tools, but we also touch on useful and high frequency grammar activities for your use with Spanish-only patients.
 Check it out when you have a minute!

 See more info below…